 As the dough is very sticky, I strongly recommend using a cookie scoop to divide the dough.
 After you've scooped the dough, you can either:

-- Drop the cookie dough scoops into the sugar and toss to coat.
+- Drop the cookie dough balls in the sugar and toss to coat.
 Then gently roll each scoop into a ball (pictured below).
-If the sugar dissolves, you can always recoat them in sugar.
+If the sugar dissolves, you can always toss the balls in sugar again.

-- With damp hands, gently shape the cookie dough into neater balls.
+- With damp hands, gently shape the cookie dough into rough balls.
 Then toss them in sugar.

-When you remove the cookies from the oven, they will be very puffy and might look like the top of bread buns.
-In a few minutes, the cookies will deflate and those beautiful cracks will appear!
+When you remove the cookies from the oven, they will be very puffy and might look like whoopie pies.
+In a few minutes, the cookies will deflate and form beautiful cracks!

 How do I make pumpkin puree at home?

-1. Peel and cut your pumpkin into cubes and steam it until soft.
-OR cut your whole pumpkin in half, remove the seeds and roast the pumpkin (flat side down) until it's as soft and tender.
+1. First, peel and cut your pumpkin into cubes and steam it until it's soft.
+OR cut your whole pumpkin in half, remove the seeds and roast the pumpkin (flat side down) until it's soft and tender.
 Scoop out the flesh and discard the skin.

-2. Use a food processor or stick blender to puree the pumpkin.
-Ideally, your pumpkin puree should have a similar consistency to the canned pumpkin puree in the ingredients picture.
+2. Then, use a food processor or stick blender to puree the pumpkin.
+Ideally, your pumpkin puree should have a similar consistency to the canned pumpkin puree in the ingredients image above.

 These cookies are seriously delicious as they are!
 However, for extra special cookies, you can mix other ingredients into the dough such as: